floooh/floooh.github.io/_drafts/2019-01-08-building-wasm-apps.md

 As always, don't take it as gospel, it works well for me on my hobby projects.
-It doesn't mean that the same ideas would scale to a large professional team (although it works quite well for very small teams of somewhat experienced programmers and artists).
+It doesn't mean that the same ideas would scale to a large professional team (although parts of it *do* work quite well for very small teams of somewhat experienced programmers and artists).

-On the other hand: big teams can't efficiently build small things anyway.
-Big teams tend to produce a lot of code and data.

 ## Languages and Tools

-Currently my default-language of choice is C, sprinkled with other languages as needed (C++, Objective-C, Javascript and Python):
+Currently my default-language of choice is C, sprinkled with other languages as needed (in the Tiny Emulators: C++, Objective-C, Javascript and Python):

 - **C++**: when working with libraries that have a C++ API (in the Tiny Emulators, that's only for the optional debugging UI implemented